๐Ÿฅ€Intro to Botany

 Storage Roots

-• Modified taproots or adventitious roots become swollen with starch, sugars, or other reserves—sweet potatoes, beets, and carrots are familiar examples
+Storage roots are modified taproots or adventitious roots that become swollen with starch, sugars, or other reserves.
+Sweet potatoes (modified adventitious roots), beets, and carrots (modified taproots) are familiar examples.

-• Agricultural significance makes these roots critical food sources; they're essentially the plant's savings account that humans harvest
+• Agricultural significance makes these roots critical food sources.
+They're the plant's energy savings account that humans harvest.

 Contractile Roots

-• Common in geophytes like tulips, crocuses, and onions—plants that survive unfavorable seasons as underground storage organs
+• Common in geophytes like tulips, crocuses, and onions.
+These are plants that survive unfavorable seasons as underground storage organs.

-Compare: Storage roots vs. Contractile roots—both serve perennial survival, but storage roots bank resources while contractile roots optimize position.
-A tulip bulb uses both: contractile roots pull it to safe depth, while the bulb itself stores energy.
+Compare: Storage roots vs. Contractile roots: both serve perennial survival, but storage roots bank resources while contractile roots optimize position.
+A tulip uses both strategies: contractile roots pull the bulb to a safe depth, while the bulb itself stores energy.

 Parasitic Adaptations